esbelf/tnt-cloudcannon-astro/src/content/pages/index.md

         top_text: Overall, our marketing programs earn a
         bottom_text: ROI for each $1 invested
         oversize_text: 17x
+  - _bookshop_name: title-image-block
+    background_color: '#2A2F33'
+    main_text_color: '#fff'
+    heading:
+      primary_text: BUILD STRONG
+      secondary_text: RELATIONSHIPS
+    subheading:
+      text: >-
+        Along with delivering unmatched results, we work hard every day to earn your trust and confidence.
+It is why our first customer is still with us after 26 years.
+Each client enjoys a single point-of-contact who has an average of 6 years of dental marketing experience.
+And, these folks are dedicated to making your marketing understandable and your life easier.
+    image:
+      src:  /src/assets/images/relationships.jpg
+      alt: Relationships Image
+    bottom_text: >-
+      THE LEADER OF TNT'S SOCIAL MEDIA TEAM, CATHERINE, AT A PHOTO SHOOT WITH THE TEAM AT NORTHEAST ARKANSAS DENTISTRY
+  - _bookshop_name: title-image-block
+    background_color: '#fff'
+    main_text_color: "#000"
+    heading:
+      primary_text: CHOOSE 1-STOP
+      secondary_text: CONVENIENCE
+    subheading:
+      text: >-
+        Gone are the days of trying to figure out and coordinate what 4 different marketing companies are doing.
+Here is the opportunity to have TNT handle everything.
+From analytics to websites to Google Ads, we are experts.
+From front desk training to geo-fencing to social media, we got it.
+Best of all, our efforts always include transparency, clarity, and accountability.
+    image:
+      src: /src/assets/images/working.png
+      alt: Working Image
+    bottom_text: >-
+      KELSEY, TNT GROWER LEADER
   - _bookshop_name: left-right
     background_color: '#ffffff'
     heading: